bd-j/forcepho/docs/output.md

 ### Residual images

-If residuals were saved by the child processes each patch, they can be assembled into a combined residual (plus data and optionally model) image.
+If residuals were saved for each patch by the child processes, they can be assembled into combined residual (plus data and optionally model) images pixelwise matched to the input images.

 ```python
 from forcepho.postprocess import write_images